thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 - Integration lifecycle events (create, update, delete) are published to the relevant **downlink compact topic**, based on integration type (e.g., `tbmq.ie.downlink.http` for HTTP integration).
 - Kafka’s **log compaction** mechanism keeps only the most recent configuration per integration ID, discarding outdated messages.
-- On startup or partition reassignment, each `tbmq-ie` instance:
+- On startup or partition reassignment, each `tbmq-ie` instance enters **restoration mode**:
   1. **Seeks to the beginning** of the assigned topic partition.
   2. **Restores the latest state** of all relevant integrations from the compacted records.
   3. Once restoration is complete and the **end of the partition is reached**, it transitions to **real-time mode** and begins normal operation.
 - Integrations are only initialized after their configurations are fully restored from Kafka.
 - In real-time mode, new integration events are handled immediately.
 Validation requests are processed on the fly.
+- On shutdown or partition revocation, the `tbmq-ie` instance stops the affected integrations and cleans up underlying resources such as protocol clients and connections.

 ##### Benefits of This Approach